Research in Industry

 - © DAAD / Volker Lannert

 Companies provide over two thirds of total R&D funding in Germany.
-And they employ the most researchers: some 360,000 people work in corporate research and development – above all, in the major industries of vehicle production, mechanical engineering, electrical engineering, chemicals and pharmaceuticals, but also increasingly in the service sector.
+And they employ the most researchers: more than 370,000 people work in corporate research and development – above all, in the major industries of vehicle production, mechanical engineering, electrical engineering, chemicals and pharmaceuticals, but also increasingly in the service sector.

 Researching companies in Germany are attractive employers and also advertise for specialists abroad.

 What German companies offer you

 - You will often work in an international team, sometimes in collaboration with universities and non-university research institutions.